To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 Tuition Fee Loan

 You can pay your fees by applying for a non means-tested (ie. not based on income) Tuition Fee Loan from the Student Loans Company via Student Finance England.
 The fees are paid direct to the University on your behalf, so you need not find the money to pay for your course before you enrol or whilst you are studying.
 The loan only starts to be repaid after you leave university and are earning over £25,000 pa.
 Tuition Fee Loans are available to eligible Home students.
-EU students can apply for tuition fee loans if their course started in academic year 2020 to 2021 or before, or they have settled or pre-settled status.
+EU students can apply for tuition fee loans if their course started in academic year 2020-2021 or before, or they have settled or pre-settled status.

 PAYMENTS TO STUDENTS